 How many things are you doing right now?
 Are you reading this blog while having lunch, checking emails, replying to a text, fixing a meal, or “listening” to someone else telling you about their day?

-In nutrition we talk about being “mindful” when we eat.
-To be mindful requires focusing on the experience of eating and on the sight, smell, taste and texture of the food.
+In nutrition, we talk about being “mindful” when we eat.
+To be mindful requires focusing on the experience of eating and on the sight, smell, taste, and texture of the food.
 It includes tuning in to how the food satisfies our hunger and responding to a feeling of satiety.

 Can you imagine watching an accomplished athlete going up for a basket, or swinging a golf club while holding their smartphone to keep up with the social feeds about their sporting event?
 Pretty ridiculous, right?!
 They know the importance of focusing on the task at hand - one task, and only one task – making that shot.
-Multi-tasking is NOT focused.
+Multitasking is NOT focused.

 According to Dr. Paul Hammerness and Margaret Moore, in Organize Your Mind, Organize Your Life, “multitasking increases the chances of making mistakes and missing important information and cues.
 Multitaskers are also less likely to retain information in working memory, which can hinder problem solving and creativity.”

 How often does “being focused and fully paying attention” describe audiences today?
-Today’s audiences are often giving partial attention while also engaged with the world outside as they check social media, answer texts, make to-do lists, and respond to emails.
+Today’s audiences are often giving partial attention while also engaging with the world outside as they check social media, answer texts, make to-do lists, and respond to emails.

 Giving one another our undivided attention improves communication.
 But, when we are not fully present, we not only risk being a poor communicator, we send a nonverbal message that the person or situation is a low priority.
-Is that the message you want to send?
+Is that the message we want to send?

 I encourage you to try being fully present the next time you are communicating with others.
 That means putting our phones away.
 Notice if you are better at listening and better at communicating.

 “Wherever you are – be all there.”
-Jim Elliot